thomas-zahner/website/content/posts/i-like-rust.md

 In stark contrast to Java, the Rust standard library is meticulously correct and polished.
 Rust developers learned form the mistakes made in the past.
 Rust is conservative when it comes to adding new features.
 Only once they have proven useful in other languages or in popular libraries they are considered to be added.

+## Technical debt

+The previous example shows how the concept of technical debt also applies to programming languages.
+In fact, debts in language design weigh much heavier.
+Once a language has commited a mistake, it cannot be undone without breaking backwards compatibility.

+Some established languages have evolved significantly over time.
+There have been many additions when new conepts and approaches got popular.
+Some new approaches replaced existing ones, but they couldn't be removed because of the need to maintain backwards compatibility.
+This leads to conventions and best practices.
+Previous best practices become outdated and frowned upon.
+The language accumulates complexity as its technical debt continues to grows.

+C++, for example, has become so complicated over time that "modern C++" conventions have been created where only a subset of the language should be used.
+Although it is natural for a language to evolve to some extent, too much change can be unhealthy.
+My feeling about Rust is that its foundations are so robust that it won't change as radically as other languages have over time.

 ## Types

 Personally, I think it is a bad decision to use dynamically typed languages for anything other than small projects or scripting.
 Look at any popular dynamically typed language ([Python](https://docs.python.org/3/library/typing.html), [PHP](https://www.php.net/manual/en/language.types.declarations.php), [JavaScript](https://www.typescriptlang.org/), ...) and you will see the same trend; the desire for more type safety.
 Unfortunately, they will never be able to achieve type safety.